Sabrinas Organizing

 Pro: You can maximize the space.

-Con: If you change the door to a bookshelf (Affiliate Link), it may be heaving to move.
+Con: If you change the door to a bookshelf (affiliate), it may be heaving to move.
 It also may look a little cluttered and may be distracting to the eye.

 Well, I hope you enjoyed my Book Storage Solutions for Small Spaces.
 Combining all these images was fun to help you see your home's potential.